 Your FTP site should appear in the tree structure of the Windows web server.

 Setting Firewall Rules for FTP server

-Standard firewall settings don’t allow you to remotely connect to your FTP site.
-Now we have to allow FTP access in Windows firewall.
+Standard Windows Defender Firewall with Advanced Security settings don’t allow you to remotely connect to your FTP site.
+Now we have to allow FTP access in Windows Firewall.
 Go to Control Panel > Windows Defender Firewall > Allow an app or feature through Windows Firewall.
-In the following window click on Change settings and find FTP server.
+In the following window click on Change settings and find FTP server feature.
 Check both marks on it and click OK to save settings.
 Now the firewall is properly configured.
-But anyway we have to turn off the Windows firewall to guarantee a connection.

 Tip.
 You can configure firewall rules to allow FTP traffic to the server using the commands: